Realizing trees of configurations in thin sets: Consequences of Theorem

 \section{Consequences of Theorem \ref{maingeneral}}

-We begin with corollaries in the setting of trees, followed by hypergraph corollaries, showing that Theorem \ref{maingeneral} reduces the study of a wide variety of configuration to the verification of conditions (\ref{assumption1}) and (\ref{assumption2}).
-These conditions amount to certain function space estimates which may be, depending on the context, more or less intricate.
-We will now proceed to work out a variety of such estimates.
+We begin with corollaries in the setting of trees, followed by hypergraphs, showing that Theorem \ref{maingeneral} reduces the existence of a wide variety of configuration to the verification of conditions (\ref{assumption1}) and (\ref{assumption2}).
+These conditions amount to certain function space estimates which may, depending on the particular result, be of greater or lesser difficulty to establish.
+We will now proceed to work out a variety of such examples.

 .125in